Advice

 How much do you need to retire comfortably in Australia?

 The ASFA Retirement Standard outlines that a comfortable retirement requires $690,000 in superannuation for a couple and $575,000 for a single individual.
-To determine your own retirement needs, consider using a retirement calculator or speaking with a financial advisor.
+To determine your own retirement needs, consider using a retirement calculator or speaking with a financial adviser.

-Can I retire at 60 with 500k Australia?
+Can I retire at 60 with $500k in Australia?

 Retiring at 60 with $500,000 in Australia may be feasible, but it largely depends on your lifestyle expectations and other sources of income, such as the government Age Pension.
 Calculations considering your desired lifestyle, expenses, and potential income are crucial for a realistic retirement plan.